chenchaoyi/bluecat/README.md

 var Bluecat = require('bluecat');
 var Service = new Bluecat.ServiceSync(Bluecat.Api('api'), 'sample-host.com');

-// All requests need to be put into Api.run(), so they will run synchronously Service.run(function() {
+// All requests need to be put as callback function in Service.run(), so they will run synchronously Service.run(function() {
     // send POST http://sample-host.com/checkout/contract
     // with body: {"cartid": "test-cart-id"}